© Copyright iLiving International All rights reserved.

 In 1982, Schmidt founded Rayonex Biomedical GmbH to refine and advance his bioresonance technology.
 Unlike other systems that produce square or triangular wave patterns to eliminate pathogens, Rayonex uses sine wave, more natural and harmonious with the body.
 This approach forms the basis of Bioresonance According to Paul Schmidt, which aims to restore the body’s balance with the safest frequencies found in nature.

 While bioresonance holds great potential, it may not address every root cause in life.
-Discover our Bioresonance Health Assessment, a signature consultation that combines bioresonance with other alternative healing methods, offering you a transformative approach to wellness.
+Discover our Bioresonance Health Assessment, a signature consultation we offer that combines bioresonance with informational field technology, offering you a truly comprehensive approach to understanding vibrational tendencies of your multi-dimensional body and preventative insights.

 After more than a century of the development of quantum mechanics, human life has been revolutionarised in many ways – from quantum computing to medical imaging, from laser technology to nanotechnology.
 Advancement with quantum technology will only continue.